Shanghai Russians: Living conditions

-Although free, and relatively secure, conditions for the émigrés were far from ideal.
+Although free, and relatively secure, émigrés found conditions far from ideal.
 For one thing they were all stateless, as the Soviet government had revoked the citizenship of all political exiles in 1921.
 The only travel document most of them had was the Nansen passport, issued by the League of Nations.
 Unlike other foreigners in China they did not have the benefits conferred by extraterritoriality, which granted immunity from local laws.
 If arrested, they would be tried under Chinese law.

-This was made worse by the barriers to employment opportunities, which in this international city required a good command of English or French as a minimum requirement.
-There were whole families that depended on wives or daughters who made a living as taxi dancers (hired dancing partners).
-A survey by the League of Nations in 1935 reportedly found that some 22% of Shanghai Russian women between 16 and 45 years of age were engaging in prostitution to some extent.
+Employment in this international city required a good command of English or French as a minimum requirement.
+Whole families depended on wives or daughters who made a living as taxi dancers (hired dancing partners).
+A survey by the League of Nations in 1935 reportedly found that some 22% of Shanghai Russian women between 16 and 45 years of age were to some extent engaging in prostitution.

-Some did find professional work, teaching music or French.
+Some found professional work, such as teaching music or French.
 Other women took work as dressmakers, shop assistants and hairdressers.
 Many men became career soldiers of the Shanghai Russian Regiment, the only professional/standing unit within the Shanghai Volunteer Corps.
-By slow degrees, and despite the many difficulties, the community not only retained a good deal of cohesion but did begin to flourish, both economically and culturally.
+Gradually, and despite many difficulties, the community not only gained a good deal of cohesion but began to flourish, both economically and culturally.
 By the mid-1930s there were two Russian schools, as well as a variety of cultural and sporting clubs.
 There were Russian-language newspapers and a radio station.
 An important part was also played by the local Russian Orthodox Church under the guidance of St. John of Shanghai and San Francisco.